pryley/site-reviews/readme.txt

 - Changed the location of the custom CSS class attribute in a rendered block or shortcode to the root DIV.
 - Fixed ActionScheduler action redirects
 - Fixed generated CSS ID values to always be unique
-- Fixed link focus when expanding exceprts with the keyboard
+- Fixed link focus when expanding excerpts with the keyboard
 - Fixed the Blacklist validator
 - Fixed the category priority feature
 - Fixed the Cloudflare Turnstile integration